*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 • Insomnia

-Withdrawing from methadone by going ‘cold turkey’ (i.e. ceasing the use of methadone altogether) is particularly difficult.
-Most physicians will recommend the tapering off of methadone use at first, although that is both difficult to achieve and can take weeks, or even longer.
+Withdrawing from Methadone by going ‘cold turkey’ (i.e. ceasing the use of Methadone altogether) is particularly difficult.
+Most physicians will recommend the tapering off of Methadone use at first, although that is both difficult to achieve and can take weeks, or even longer.

 Tell Me About Rapid Methadone Detox at Advanced Rapid Detox

-It really is true – you can be free from your methadone dependency in as little as four days!
+It really is true – you can be free from your Methadone dependency in as little as four days!
 You will spend your time at Advanced Rapid Detox both under sedation and under expert medical care.
 As you will be largely unconscious, you will not experience the levels of discomfort experienced normally during the opiate detoxification process.

 Your stay with us will take place in our state of the art private detox center.
 You will have your own private room, private bathroom and shower.